alt-magick/Correspondence/README.md

 The Chaos Magick Sigil Maker<br>
 Coded with AI<br>

 Correspondence is a text editor that toggles between sigils or normal text, and can encode and decode selected text in a file.
-The program uses this astrology cipher as default:<br>
+The program uses this astrology cipher for a magical alphabet, as outlined by Peter J. Carroll:<br>

 A / Sun: ☉<br>
 B / Full Moon: ●<br>